AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 You can view the metadata report of a map by performing the following steps:

 1. Select **Metadata** from the Reports panel.
 The list of all references of a map is displayed along with it's metadata such as tags, document state, custom metadata.
 This includes the media references also.
+To add a new custom metadata column, view [Add custom metadata](#add-custom-metadata-columns).

     ![](images/web-editor-metadata-panel-new.png){width="800" align="left"}